standage/standage.github.io/content/2016/2016-10-20-psrn-retreat.md

 It turns out that I enjoyed the workshop immensely, and I think the layout helped make it a worthwhile experience for everyone involved.

 The workshop was organized as a [scenario planning](https://en.wikipedia.org/wiki/Scenario_planning) session, which (based on feedback from previous planning efforts in the plant science community) was focused on two critical uncertainties regarding the future of plant research.
-The first is **resource availability**, the question of whether funding and other resources would be *abundant* or *limited*.
+The first is **resource availability**, the question of whether funding and other resources will be *abundant* or *limited*.
-The second uncertainty is the primary **driver of research**, the question of whether the plant science community was motivated by *necessity and problem solving* (reactive) or by *advancement and curiosity* (proactive).
+The second uncertainty is the primary **driver of research**, the question of whether the plant science community is motivated primarily by *necessity and problem solving* (reactive) or by *advancement and curiosity* (proactive).
 These uncertainties served as two axes for brainstorming alternative hypothetical futures: the axes form four quadrants which served as scenarios for our discussion.

-Prior to the workshop, participants were assigned to one of the four scenarios (e.g., abundant resources and necessity-driven science) and asked to reflect on what (plant) science would be like if that scenario were taken to the extreme.
-Once gathered at the workshop, we then discussed opportunities and challenges related to postgraduate training and cyberinfrastructure in the assigned hypothetical scenario, as well as recommendations we would make for immediate action if the scenario was to be our inevitable and unavoidable future.
 ```

--                           Abundant
+4                           Abundant                                1
                                ^
                                |
                                |
-         Resource availability |
+       (Resource availability) |
                                |
                                |
                                |
-Necessity <------------------------Driver of research---> Advancement
+Necessity <-----------------------(Driver of research)--> Advancement
                                |
                                |
                                |